Oluwasetemi/verify/README.md

 - Forms are submitted after the `paste` event - harder than I thought 💭 😴
 - Form `submit` event is triggered when you fill in the last input

 TODO: handle the clearing of form inputs after the submitting of the form.
+DONE: